wshjtuk/FAB-Academy-X-China-wjk-wyw-fhj/readme.md

  - [ ] FaceID can't recognize me
  - [ ] Masks prevent me from seeing the beauties
  4. Other schoolmates
+ - [ ] Leaving doors unlocked leads to too many people in the dormitory so that increasing the risk of infection
+ - [ ] Some staff in the canteen forget to wear a mask
+ - [ ] Online courses force me to increase screen time